-- Parents and others having contact may need advice and help with travelling arrangements.
-The Department has power under the Act to help with the cost of visiting looked after children where there would otherwise be undue financial hardship. - 51 This power can also be used to meet all reasonable costs associated with visiting. - Parents may also need advice about benefits which could be paid during a child's extended visits home.
+- 49 Parents and others having contact may need advice and help with travelling arrangements.
+The Department has power to help with the cost of visiting looked after children where there would otherwise be undue financial hardship. - This power can also be used to meet all reasonable costs associated with visiting. - Parents may also need advice about benefits which could be paid during a child's extended visits home.